Health and Safety, Birth to 2 Years

 Visit the doctor regularly

-Go to all well-child visits.
+Go to all routine checkups.
 During these visits, the doctor:

 - Gives your child a general physical examination.